-The S21 series, which was launched at cheaper prices than the S20 series, was also supported by strong carrier promotions.
+The S21 series, which was launched at lower prices than the S20 series, was also supported by strong carrier promotions.

-With the exception of the iPhone 11 and iPhone SE 2020, all the models in the list were 5G capable and 5G has now become a standard offering in the premium segment, the report noted.
+The report noted that with the exception of the iPhone 11 and iPhone 2020, all the models in the list were 5G capable, and 5G has now become a standard offering in the premium segment.